special education quote

 Dustbin Dad by Peter Bently and Russel Ayto

-I find assemblies to be a great opportunity for storytelling, there is a big space, stage lights to highlight areas of interest, a giant projector screen, microphones.
+I find assemblies to be a great opportunity for immersive storytelling, there is a big space, stage lights to highlight areas of interest, a giant projector screen, microphones.
 This is great for creating atmosphere and encouraging students to come and join in, use the space, sit up front with you, hold props, do voices, or just watch.

 For Dustbin Dad by Peter Bently &Russel Ayto my class made a life size dustbin Dad head and the foods mentioned in the book, volunteers came up and fed him the food as I read and signed (makaton) the foods.
 We also spelt out the title standing in line.
 Great interaction!